Multi-Architecture Multi-Expert Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we studied the problem of enhancing diffusion models, with the distinction of adopting multiple architectures to suit the specific frequency requirements at different time-step intervals.
+In this paper, we studied the problem of improving efficient diffusion models, with the distinction of adopting multiple architectures to suit the specific frequency requirements at different time-step intervals.
 By incorporating the iU-Net architecture, we provide a more flexible and efficient solution for handling the complex distribution of frequency-specific components across time-steps.
 Our experiments validated that the proposed method, named \textbf{MEME}, outperforms existing baselines in terms of both generation performance and computational efficiency, making it a more practical solution for real-world applications.
+While we confirm that assigning optimal architectures per time-step results in efficient models outperforming larger ones, we believe MEME offers a new design choice for diffusion models.